AndreaFrittoliDeveloper/shopping_list/README.md

 # shopping_list

-Pagina web mobile che virtualizza una lista della spesa.
+A web mobile page that virtualize a shopping list.

-Tecnologie utilizzate:
+Techs used:

 - HTML5;
 - CSS3;